dacuna-ic/jjjj/README.md

 Lets AI describe the current revision, with a picker of the changed files to send specific diffs over to OpenAI's API.

 #### `clean`
 Removes any dangling empty, mutable revisions.
-Useful for when

 #### `pull`
 Pulls an existing branch from origin, useful for checking out code from other people.